jooplaan/erase-personal-data/README.md

 # WP-CLI Erase Personal Data Command

-A comprehensive WP-CLI command for importing a database, sanitizing personal data from WordPress core and 20+ popular plugins, and optionally deleting the source SQL file.
+A comprehensive WP-CLI command for sanitizing personal data from WordPress core and 20+ popular plugins directly in your current WordPress database.

 ## What It Does

-This command helps you safely sanitize production databases for development/staging environments by:
+This command helps you safely sanitize your WordPress database by:

-1. **Importing** an SQL database file into WordPress
-2. **Anonymizing** personal data from WordPress core and popular plugins
+1. **Anonymizing** personal data from WordPress core
-3. **Optionally deleting** the source SQL file
+2. **Sanitizing** data from 20+ popular plugins
+3. **Optionally skipping** form submissions if needed
+4. **Preview mode** to see what would be changed before making changes

-Perfect for GDPR compliance, creating safe development environments, and client handoffs.
+Perfect for GDPR compliance, creating safe development environments from production data, and preparing databases for client handoffs.

 ## Installation